nojronatron/nojronatron.github.io/read-14.md

 #### Vendor Prefixes

-I order to accomplish some compatibility, especially with newer CSS3 properties and older browsers.
-Here's how the prefix is used:
+In order to accomplish some compatibility, especially with newer CSS3 properties and older browsers, vendor prefixes are used:

 - `-webkit-*`: Android, Chrome, iOS, Safari browsers
 - `-moz-*`: Firefox browser
 - `-ms-*`: Microsoft (i.e. IE)
 - `-o-*`: Opera browser

+Follow vendor prefixes with the CSS property.
+Each line could include a vendor-prefixed property.
+The property on its own should be last in the list of properties (after vendor-prefixed ones).

+### Transitional Property

+Determines which properties will be altered: `transitional-property: property;`
+Follow that with `transition-duration: #s;` and `transition-timing-function: [linear | ];`

+*Note*: Not all properties may be transitioned!
+Only properties that have a clear set of "in between values", such as `color:`

+### Transition Duration

+Set in seconds as integers or decimal, e.g. '.2s'.
+Set one for each transition property.
+Multiple transition-property properties will use a single `transition-duration:` if it is the only one declared.

+### Transition Timing

+Assigns a speed of movement calculation type to the transitioning property.

+- linear
+- ease-in
+- ease-out
+- ease-in-out

 ## Eight Simple CSS3 Transitions